 You do not need to schedule an appointment for a knowledge examination unless you need to have the test read to you or you are deaf or hard of hearing.
 You must arrive at least one hour before a branch closes to take a knowledge examination.
-Appointments for deaf and hard of hearing applicants can be made by a branch manager or by calling the BMV’s Contact Center at the number on the bottom of this page.
+Appointments for applicants who are deaf and hard of hearing can be made by a branch manager or by calling the BMV’s Contact Center at the number on the bottom of this page.

 Indiana also issues licenses for commercial drivers, chauffeurs, and motorcycle riders.

 If you are under the age of 75, you may renew your license or ID card online if your name and address have remained the same since the last time you received your license or ID card and you do not require testing.
 You may renew your driver's license or identification card online if your previous renewal transaction was completed in a license branch.
-You will need to provide your name, date of birth, legal address and Social Security number in order to renew or replace your license or identification card online.
+You will need to provide your name, date of birth, legal address, driver’s license number/identification card number, and Social Security number in order to renew or replace your license or identification card online.
 Driver’s license and identification card holders with temporary or permanent lawful status must visit a branch location to complete a renewal or replacement transaction.